AlexCharlton/site-generator/README.md

 Lorem ipsum...
 ```

 Getting back to that big chunk of HTML in `example-blog/content/pages/config`, we see a number of functions that we don't recognize.
 The first is `page-date`, which is being called with the keyword `:current`.
-What this function does is return the formatted date of the specified page (in this case the page being specified is the current page, but we could refer to another page, such as `"index"`).
+What this function does is return the formatted date of the specified page.
+In this case the page being specified is the current page, but we could refer to another page, such as `"index"`.

 ### Dates
 Dates in *site-generator* are complicated enough that they deserve some more discussion.
 First, you might notice that in `second`, we define `date` to be `day=17`.
 In `third` we decline to set `date` to anything at all.
 By default, *site-generator* will set the date of the page to the modification time of the file when the site was first generated.
-That means that the date output by `page-date` will stay the same even after the content file is modified, as long as the site has been generated with that content file at least once (the last modification time of the file can be accessed with the similar function `page-last-modified`).
-In your content file you can modify any element of the default date.
+That means that the date output by `page-date` will stay the same even after the content file is modified, as long as the site has been generated with that content file at least once.[^lastmodified] In your content file you can modify any element of the default date.
 Setting any of `second`, `minute`, `hour`, `day`, `month`, or `year` in the `date` configuration variable will change that element of the default date.
 For instance setting `date` to `day=17 month=11` will set the date of that file to the 17th of November, retaining the year and time from the default date of the file.

-Dates can also be formatted in any way you want. `page-date` (and `page-last-modified`) accept a keyword argument `:format`. `:format` is a list of strings and keywords that specify what you want the format of the date to be.
-In order to write a literal lisp in Lisp you can use the `list` function (e.g. `(list 1 2 3)`) or, if the list does not contain any elements that need to be evaluated, the quote syntactic sugar (e.g. `'(1 2 3)`).
+Dates can also be formatted in any way you want. `page-date` accepts the keyword argument `:format`. `:format` is a list of strings and keywords that specify what you want the format of the date to be.
+In order to write a literal list in Lisp you can use the `list` function (e.g. `(list 1 2 3)`) or, if the list does not contain any elements that need to be evaluated, the quote syntactic sugar (e.g. `'(1 2 3)`).

-The following keywords are accepted by the format argument to `page-date` (inherited from the underlying time library that *site-generator* uses:  [local-time](http://common-lisp.net/project/local-time/manual.html)):
+The following keywords are accepted by the format argument to `page-date`:[^local-time]

 - `:year`: *year
 - `:month`: *numeric month